HD Video, Duration 7 minutes;

-This film piece is based on the invasion of privacy in a domestic setting, the aftermath of finding a hidden camera in a personal bathroom.
+This film piece is based on the invasion of privacy in a domestic setting, the aftermath of finding a hidden camera in a domestic bathroom, in a shared rented house.
 The actions, both immediately after the discovery and in the months after the event, in all bathrooms and domestic setting were influenced by fear, paranoia, embarrassment and disgust.

 SubText is an experimental film piece in movement and emotion.
 When we have experienced a traumatic event, the victim finds themselves going through the motions after the event, not fully aware of their actions but on the outside appearing functioning, normal, and aware.

-Installation images courtesy of Bryan Gerard Duffy
+Installation images courtesy of